mozilla/bugbug/README.md

 - **regressionrange** - The aim of this classifier is to detect regression bugs that have a regression range vs those that don't.

-- **regressor** - The aim of this classifier is to detect patches which are more likely to cause regressions.
+- [**regressor**](docs/models/regressor.md) - The aim of this classifier is to detect patches which are more likely to cause regressions.
 It could be used to make riskier patches undergo more scrutiny.
-See documentation as <master/docs/models/regressor.md>

 - **spam** - The aim of this classifier is to detect bugs which are spam.